kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md

 \(d\) Gambling junket charters.

-\(e\) Public Charters in accordance with part 380 of this chapter (including operations by educational institutions as defined in that part).
+\(e\) Public Charters in accordance with [[Volume 4/D Special regulations/0380 Public charters.md|part 380 of this chapter]] (including operations by educational institutions as defined in that part).

-\(f\) Overseas military personnel charters in accordance with part 372 of this chapter.
+\(f\) Overseas military personnel charters in accordance with [[Volume 4/D Special regulations/0372 Overseas military personnel charters.md|part 372 of this chapter]].

 \(g\) Cargo charters.